 Outside of the U.K.?

-But you can be based pretty much anywhere, as long as you’re happy to deal with the odd timezone squeeze and be happy to meet up with the team in the UK (London) or Western Europe from time to time.
+But you can be based pretty much anywhere, as long as you’re happy to deal with the odd timezone squeeze and be happy to meet up with the team in London from time to time.

 Contact Martin Dower if you’re interested.
 Direct applications only and NO AGENCIES, under any circumstances.